-RADG 130 Clinical Practicum I
+RADG 130 Clinical Practicum I 5 cr.

 This course correlates the academic concepts into the clinical environment, dealing directly with patients.
 Under supervision, students will observe and perform radiographic examinations of the chest, abdomen, upper and lower extremities.
-Clinical competency evaluations are utilized to document clinical performance.
+Clinical Area Specific inventories and competency evaluations are utilized to document clinical performance.

-RADG 155 Radiographic Procedures II 4 cr.
+RADG 155 Radiographic Procedures II

 This lecture/demonstration course is a continuation of Radiographic Procedures I. The student will continue with an in depth study of the routine positions of the pelvic girdle, vertebral column, ribs, sternum, skull, facial bones and sinuses.
-Radiographic procedures of the urinary system, mobile radiography, pediatrics and venipuncture as well as tomographic principles will be studied.
+Radiographic procedures of the urinary system, surgical radiography, and pediatrics.
 Demonstrations and competency testing procedures are conducted in the SMCC Radiographic Simulation Laboratory.